Respect for Human Rights

 Implementation Structure

 Toyota Industries recognizes that the Group’s corporate activities, from research and development to procurement and provision of products and services, may directly or indirectly impact human rights.
-To respond to various human rights issues, we have established the Human Rights Task Team, which is led by the Human Resources Department and consists of the relevant departments, including corporate planning, purchasing, legal affairs and public relations.
-In accordance with the Human Rights Policy approved by the CSR Committee, the team engages in various activities, such as sharing each department’s initiatives and the latest social trends related to human rights and creating action plans.
+To respond to various human rights issues, we have established the Human Rights Task Team, which is led by the Human Resources Department and consists of the relevant departments, including the Corporate Planning, Purchasing and Legal departments.
+In accordance with the Human Rights Policy, the team engages in various activities, such as sharing each department’s initiatives and the latest social trends related to human rights and creating action plans.

 Human Rights Due Diligence

-We conduct human rights due diligence to specify, prevent and mitigate negative impact on human rights caused by the Toyota Industries Group’s corporate activities.
-The Human Rights Promotion Team also identifies and evaluates specific human rights issues to which we should give priority.
+We conduct human rights due diligence to specify, prevent and mitigate negative impacts on human rights caused by the Toyota Industries Group’s corporate activities.

 Initiative on Immigrant Labor (Forced Labor of Non-Japanese Workers)

-Toyota Industries has conducted a survey on trainee enrollment at its consolidated subsidiaries and major first-tier suppliers in Japan and found that, as of May 31, 2021, 14 companies have accepted 239 trainees under the program, 60% of whom are from Vietnam.
-For these Vietnamese trainees, we have then surveyed the amount of fees charged.
+At our consolidated subsidiaries, we have further surveyed the fees charged to these Vietnamese trainees.
 As a result, we have confirmed that no trainees have been charged fees in excess of the upper limit specified in Vietnam’s domestic law.
-Our efforts in the future will be geared to review fee charging, which, if done inappropriately, could lead to forced labor of trainees.
+We have also set up a consultation hotline for non-Japanese trainees working under the program by utilizing the Japan Platform for Migrant Workers towards Responsible and Inclusive Society.
+Our efforts in the future will be geared toward reviewing fee charging, which, if done inappropriately, could lead to forced labor of non-Japanese trainees.

 Initiative on Raw Material Procurement (Minerals)

-As another initiative to respect human rights, Toyota Industries has formulated the Policies for Responsible Procurement of Minerals.
+Based on the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, Toyota Industries Corporation has formulated the Policies for Responsible Procurement of Minerals.
 Under the policies, we have been conducting procurement activities excluding minerals that may involve human rights abuses, such as funding armed groups, child labor, forced labor and working under poor conditions.

 Policies and Approaches to Responsible Mineral Sourcing